atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?

 During a rollout a bug could occur, resulting in a high load on the apiserver.
-Also, it is not recommended to use the Evacuation API during a rollout, as mentioned in the [Version Skew Strategy](#version-skew-strategy)
+Also, it is not recommended to use the EvictionRequest API during a rollout, as mentioned in the [Version Skew Strategy](#version-skew-strategy)

 As mentioned in [Feature Enablement and Rollback](#feature-enablement-and-rollback), it is not